zigitar/mcp-boilerplate/README.md

 # MCP Boilerplate: Simple Setup Guide

 This project helps you create your own remote MCP server on Cloudflare with user login and payment options.
-You don't need to be a technical expert to get it running!
+You don't need to be a technical expert to get it running.

+> [!NOTE]
+> This project is now free to use and open source.
+If you want to support me, just follow me on X [@iannuttall](https://x.com/iannuttall) and subscribe to [my newsletter](https://ian.is).

 ## What You'll Get